home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 #### Device discovery payload

-A device should send a discovery payload to expose all components for a device.
+A device can send a discovery payload to expose all components for a device.
 The `<component>` part in the discovery topic must be set to `device`.

+As an alternative it is also possible a device [can send a discovery payload for each component](/integrations/mqtt/#single-component-discovery-payload) it wants to set up.

 The shared options are at root level of the JSON message and must include the `device` mapping (abbreviated as `dev`) and `origin` mapping (abbreviated as `o`).
 The `device` and `origin` mappings are required options and cannot be overridden at entity/component level.